evajoe2/ESO_Light_attack_helper/README.md

 # ESO_Light_attack_helper

+Verson 0.1

+can assign keymap your own
+remember dont assign with same key with eso program
+*** than mean dont assign with 1 to 5 key*** also make a exe file ,for who dont use python folk

 """
     this is  the Elder Scroll online light attack helper when you use the assigned skill key , also have light attack enabled